-Other planned MBTA investments during FFYs 2021 to 2025 include those in its Bridge and Tunnel Program, which include bridge and tunnel repair and rehabilitation and replacement of several bridges, including six that support the commuter rail network.
-The MBTA will also be rehabilitating the seawall that protects the Charlestown bus maintenance facility and replacing its radio system to support MBTA police communication.
+Other planned MBTA investments during FFYs 2021 to 2025 include those in its Bridge and Tunnel Program, which include bridge and tunnel repair and rehabilitation and replacement of several bridges.
+The MBTA will also be replacing its radio system to support MBTA police communication.
 Chapter 3 provides more information on these projects.
 Meanwhile, CATA will invest in shop equipment, software, and other capital maintenance items, and MWRTA will invest in bus support equipment and information technology infrastructure.
-In particular, the MBTA's Infrastructure Asset Management Program-Phase 1 will support the collection of asset data to support asset, life-cycle, and risk management practices.